-(b) Supportive measures may include, but are not limited to: Counseling; extensions of deadlines and other course-related adjustments; campus escort services; increased security and monitoring of certain areas of campus; restriction on contact applied to one or more parties; a leave of absence; change in class, work, housing, or 5/05/2025 12:38 PM [35] NOT FOR FILING RDS-6366.1 extracurricular or any other activity, regardless of whether there is or is not a comparable alternative; and training and education programs ((related to sex-based harassment)).
+(b) Supportive measures may include, but are not limited to: counseling; extensions of deadlines and other course-related adjustments; campus escort services; increased security and monitoring of certain areas of campus; restriction on contact applied to one or more parties; a leave of absence; change in class, work, housing, or extracurricular or any other activity, regardless of whether there is or is not a comparable alternative; and training and education programs.

-(19) "The president" is the president of the college.
-The president is authorized to:
+(19) "The President" is the President of the college.
+The President is authorized to: